rahuljain5/Pyworkshop-17/README.md

 # Pyworkshop17-reg
-Registration portal for Py'Workshop17 organized by TOGGLE at TOCE
+Simple Registration portal for Py'Workshop17 organized by TOGGLE at TOCE using PHP, MySQL and basic HTML and CSS.